whatifif/handgesture/README.md

  - Model selections, especially on building a Neural Nework architecture.
 That is, if the Neural Network is too "deep", it takes long time to converge, and also is not suitable in real-time cameras.
 While single-layer NN does not performing good enough

 ## Why MxNet?
+- Super fast
+- Various language bindings: R, Python, Scala, Perl, Julia
+- Strong API interface
+- Scale linearly and easily
+- Easy to deploy into production

 ## How can the trained model be transferred to work at smartphone?
+Two ways:

+1. The trained model can be install onto the smartphone, and does the prediction in the client side.
+In this case, the model needs to be periodically updated, and might require a large update pacakage of the application

+2. The trained model stays at the application server, while keeping the detection utility and necessary preprocessing in the client side to reduce the workload overhead on the server.
+Therefore, the model can be periodically updated without impact on the client application much

 ### Main Work Flow: